Need Help?

 • Initiation of Conduct Process: If it appears that a student may have violated the Code, and that this occurred within the College’s jurisdiction, the conduct process will be initiated.

-Interim Measures
+Interim and Supportive Measures

-• The vice president for student affairs, associate vice president for student affairs, dean of students, or designee may suspend students from the college for an interim period, pending another event to occur.
+• The vice president for student affairs, associate vice president for student affairs/dean of students, or designee may suspend students from the college for an interim period, pending another event to occur.
 An interim suspension becomes effective immediately, without prior notice, if there is information that the students’ continued presence poses, in the vice president’s judgment, a threat of significant harm to the community or to the performance of college functions.

 *During interim disciplinary suspension, students may be denied access to all college property and all college activities or privileges for which they might otherwise be eligible.